ilyes-msr/light-mvc-php-framework/README.md

 # light-mvc-php-framework
-TraversyMVC is an MVC PHP light weight framework, created initially by Brad Traversy, I've built this framework during a Udemy course and learnt a lot about the MVC architecture and how frameworks operate in general.
+TraversyMVC is an MVC PHP lightweight  framework, created initially by Brad Traversy, I've built this framework during a Udemy course and learnt a lot about the MVC architecture and how frameworks operate in general.

 # Disclamer